Broken Plates and Baptisms

 Me: (be cool, you got this.) “…. what plates?” …. (nailed it.)

-Mother: “Son, I’m going to ask you one… more… time if you know what might have happened to one of my plates… Did something happen to one of my plates?”
+Mother: “Son, I’m going to ask you one… more… time… Do you know what might have happened to one of my plates… Did something happen to one of my plates?”

 Me: (Weren’t they ‘the’ plates a second ago?
 Why are they ‘my’ plates all of a sudden?
-That can’t be good right?
-Crap, answer quickly, you look suspect!)
+That can’t be good, right?
+Crap, answer quickly, you’re looking suspect!)
 “Mom… What plate?”

 Despite my rationalizing, I’d purposely chosen to “bear false witness” and, in turn “dishonored my mother and father.”
 I didn’t make a simple mistake, I made a conscious choice that violated not 1, but 2 of the 10 Commandments.
 20% up in flames.
-That was why my mother’s gaze enshrouded me in disappointment, and I knew it.
+In my mind, that was why my mother’s gaze enshrouded me in disappointment.
+I knew it.
 I felt it: guilt, shame, sin, the purposeful disruption of shalom.
 I was a conscious part of it now.
 The base sensation that led the Ideal Original Couple to hide their newfound nakedness from their Creator, that caused a murderous brother’s deflective inquisition, and that which made a grandfather curse a grandson for a son’s mockery.
 I’d joined a long tradition of seemingly good people “doing evil in the eyes of the Lord.”